ZenDevelopmentEcosystem/nginx-proxy-index/README.md

   This can be useful in case of multi-hostname services where only the primary should be listed.
   It can also be used to exclude the index-service itself from the list.

+INDEX_GROUP
+: The service-group the site belongs to.
+This property will be utilized in the visualization in the future.
+Currently only present in the index.json file.

 Implementation
 --------------